Nucky Thompson: Season four

 In 1924, Nucky has made peace with Masseria and Rothstein, and is a silent partner in Chalky's nightclub on the Boardwalk.
 He travels to Tampa, Florida to look into investing in a distillery run by Bill McCoy (Pearce Bunting), but rejects the deal, believing the location is too high-profile.
 He changes his mind and becomes part owner, unaware that McCoy has killed one of his investors.
 He also takes on Luciano and Lansky as partners in the distillery.
 While in Florida, he begins an affair with speakeasy owner Sally Wheet (Patricia Arquette).

-Nucky's empire faces a new threat in BOI Agent James Tolliver (Brian Geraghty), who infiltrates his distribution network by posing as a corrupt Prohibition agent.
-When Nucky sends Eddie to Penn Station to deliver money to Ralph Capone (Domenick Lombardozzi), Tolliver detains and blackmails him into revealing Nucky's arrangement with the Capones.
+Nucky's empire faces a new threat in Bureau of Investigation Agent James Tolliver (Brian Geraghty), who infiltrates his distribution network by posing as a corrupt Prohibition agent.
+When Nucky sends Eddie to New York Penn Station to deliver money to Ralph Capone (Domenick Lombardozzi), Tolliver detains and blackmails him into revealing Nucky's arrangement with the Capones.
 Eddie returns to Nucky's house and commits suicide.
 Days later, Nucky has an uneasy reunion with Margaret and tells her of Eddie's death.
 Meanwhile, Nucky gets Eli's son Willie (Ben Rosenfield) off a murder charge by framing his college roommate and bribing the Philadelphia district attorney.
 Nucky gets Willie a job in the mayor's office.
 Tolliver finds out the truth, however, and tells Eli he will put Willie in prison unless he informs on Nucky.
 Eli becomes Tolliver's spy, and arranges for Nucky to attend a meeting with Masseria in which both will be arrested.

 Chalky asks for Nucky's backing in a war with heroin kingpin Valentin Narcisse (Jeffrey Wright).
 Nucky refuses to get involved, but Chalky becomes more insistent after Narcisse tries to kill him and brutalizes his mistress, Daughter Maitland (Margot Bingham).
 Nucky learns that Lansky is smuggling Narcisse's heroin on Masseria's orders and meets with Masseria and Narcisse in order to get his cut of the profits.
 Nucky orders Bader to have two sheriff's deputies drive Chalky to Philadelphia, but Bader is now supporting Narcisse and orders the deputies to kill Chalky.
 They fail, however, and Chalky shows up at Nucky's door demanding answers.
 To make amends, Nucky orders Harrow to kill Narcisse, and in return pulls strings to have Gillian convicted of murder so Harrow can take custody of Tommy.
 The hit goes awry, and Harrow and Chalky's daughter are killed.

 Nucky begins to suspect that Eli is informing on him, and cancels the meeting with Masseria.
 He arranges to go with Sally to Cuba, but first confronts Eli.
 Nucky pulls a gun on his brother, but after Willie walks in and Eli reveals Tolliver's blackmail, Nucky cannot bring himself to pull the trigger.
 When Eli kills Tolliver, Nucky sends him to Chicago under Capone's protection and goes to Cuba with Sally.